JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler_Jr/Concerning_Human_Survival.md

 7. And this same passage goes on to say:

     > "The race for perfection is on! whosoever will may enter, and certain victory will crown the efforts of every human being who will run the race of faith and trust."
+[UB 32:5.8](/en/The_Urantia_Book/32#p5_8)

 8. Let us pay special attention to this passage from Page 447: